Jore0/NBAStats/README.md

-# clickBait a Twitter Visualization
+# NBA Stats Data Visualization

 ## Background and Overview

 The purpose of this project is to create a visual representation of the players season average stats.
-Users will be able to see them in circles whose size depends on how well they did compare to the best player in that category.
+Users will be able to the stats in circles whose size depends on how well they did compared to the best player in that category.

-## MVP

-- Search feature for the player
-- Bubble Visual for players.

-## BONUS

-Filters for specific tweets.

 ## Architecture and Technologies